Skip to main content Skip to footer

 The 2024 to 2025 rates for undergraduate SWB are:

-• a £4,862.50 non means tested bursary if you live outside of London
+• a £4,862.50 non means tested bursary if your university is outside of London

 These amounts include the Placement Travel Allowance element of SWB, which is £862.50 for full time students towards placement travel costs.
 If your placement provider also contributes towards your travel costs, this does not affect your bursary entitlement.